bosshart/kuduscreencast/ch05-working-with-kudu/README.md

 This example shows how to build and run a project that demonstrates realtime data ingest, processing, and query using Apache Kudu.
 The project uses a [FIX message generator](https://github.com/cloudera-labs/envelope/tree/master/examples/fix) to simulate the continious creation of Fix financial messages which are published to Kafka and then persisted to Kudu using a Spark Streaming job.
 Once the FIX data is persisted into Kudu, a small web application uses Impala (via JDBC) to feed a realtime chart that analyzes peak order activity in near-realtime.

-This example was testing using Kudu version 1.1, Kafka version 0.9.0 (included with Cloudera Distribution of Kafka version 2.0), Spark 1.6 and Impala 2.5 (included with CDH 5.8), and the [Impala JDBC Driver v2.5.36](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-36.html).
+This example was tested using Kudu version 1.1, Kafka version 0.9.0 (included with Cloudera Distribution of Kafka version 2.0), Spark 1.6 and Impala 2.5 (included with CDH 5.8), and the [Impala JDBC Driver v2.5.36](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-36.html).

 #### 1. Preparing the Kudu quickstart VM
 When running this project, you'll need an environment running Kafka, Kudu, Impala, and Spark.
 These instructions assume you're using the [Kudu Quickstart VM](https://kudu.apache.org/docs/quickstart.html), but can easily be adapted to run on a "real", fully-distributed cluster.
 Since the Kudu quickstart doesn't come with Kafka, we'll need to install Spark, Kafka, and Zookeeper.
 If you're running on a fully distributed Cloudera cluster, I'd recommend bypassing this step and going straight to Step 2, you can easily use Cloudera Manager to accomplish the same thing.